NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 ### Formative assessment

-Which statements are true?
-Discuss with your neighbor!
+True or false?
+Discuss with your neighbour!

 * Circularity is independent of image calibration.
 * Area is independent of image calibration.